VIRTUAL EARTH PRODUCTS

 See also my Screenshot Comparisons Page.

-To summarise: I would like to have an earth viewing service that will both (a) show me a high resolution image of my home (note to Google and NASA: it's at 56°20' N, 3°15' E) and a decent 3D image of Mount Everest (note to Microsoft: it's at 27°59' N, 86°55' E, on the Tibet-Nepal border).
+To summarise: I would like to have an earth viewing service that will both (a) show me a high resolution image of my home (note to Google and NASA: it's at 56°20' N, 3°15' W) and a decent 3D image of Mount Everest (note to Microsoft: it's at 27°59' N, 86°55' E, on the Tibet-Nepal border).

 Note: The paragraphs that follow contain several links to Wikipedia articles.
 Readers with Google Earth can click on the coordinates in some of these articles, then click on "Find this location" with Google Earth.

-Microsoft Flight Simulator 2004 and X
+Microsoft Flight Simulator 2004 and X (last update 2007)

 Google Earth